ideas-labo/aspiration-study/README.md

 This repository contains the data and code for the following paper:

 > Tao Chen and Miqing Li.
-2022.
+2023.
 Do Performance Aspirations Matter for Guiding Software Configuration Tuning?
 An Empirical Investigation under Dual Performance Objectives.
-In submission.
+ACM Transactions on Software Engineering and Methodology, doi: 10.1145/3571853.

 ## Introduction